Thomas L. Friedman Official Biography

 In June 1984, Friedman was transferred to Jerusalem, where he served as the Times's Jerusalem Bureau Chief until February 1988.
 There, his and Ann's two daughters were born: Orly in 1985 and Natalie in 1988.
 It was a relatively quiet time in Israel, but in the West Bank and Gaza the first Palestinian intifada was brewing.
 Friedman devoted much of his reporting to those two simmering volcanoes, which would erupt right at the end of his tour.
 As a result of his work, he was awarded a second Pulitzer Prize for international reporting and was granted a Guggenheim Foundation Fellowship to write a book about the Middle East.

 The book was From Beirut to Jerusalem.
 Published by Farrar, Straus and Giroux in June 1989, it was on the New York Times bestseller list for nearly twelve months and won the 1989 National Book Award for nonfiction and the 1989 Overseas Press Club Award for the best book on foreign policy.
 From Beirut to Jerusalem has been published in more than twenty-five languages, including Japanese and Chinese, and is still used today as a basic textbook on the Middle East in many high schools and universities.
-Friedman keeps threatening to bring out a new edition with a one-page, one-line introduction: "Nothing has changed."
+Although Friedman often joked over the years that he was going to update the book with a new edition, consisting of one-page, one-line - "nothing has changed" – he in fact updated it twice.
+Once after the Oslo Peace Accords were signed and again in 2012 in the wake of the "Arab Spring."

 In January 1989, Friedman started a new assignment as the Times's Chief Diplomatic Correspondent, based in Washington, D.C.
 During the next four years he traveled more than 500,000 miles, covering Secretary of State James A. Baker III and the end of the Cold War.
 "Journalism involves a lot of luck—being in the right place at the right time and then taking advantage of it," he once recalled.
 "I was very lucky to be in Lebanon when it became a dramatic global story, and I was very lucky to be on Jim Baker's plane to have a front-row seat for the end of the Cold War, the fall of the Berlin Wall, the collapse of the Soviet empire, the first Gulf War, and the aftermath of Tiananmen Square."